publiclab/image-sequencer/README.md

 ### Inserting steps on an image

 The `insertSteps` method can also accept an `image_name` parameter. `image_name` may be an array.
 Everything else remains the same.
-JSON Inout is acceptable too.
+JSON Input is acceptable too.

 ```js
 sequencer.insertSteps("image",index,"module_name",o);